 I began by sending Holly some brand inspiration to guide the design process.
 Holly was looking for a new brand that would be clean, simple, timeless, and subtly feminine.
 She was also interested in considering a hand-lettered logo, which had me particularly excited.
-Having a lot of lettering experience and overwhelming enthusiasm for hand-crafted logos and graphic elements, I was more than a little anxious to get started.

 In the first round, I experimented with some different lettering techniques and monogram treatments for Holly.
 She left it up to me how her commercial and retail logos would look, and how they’d relate to one another.
 So throughout the process, I showed her variations for the commercial and retail brands within each option.